Washi1337/ctf-writeups/FlareOn/2020/11/README.md

 }
 ```

 This is a common code injection trick that injects [code](artifacts/timerpro.d.decoded.bin) in the current process (Powershell), and runs it using `QueueUserAPC`.
-Very suspicious indeed.
+This is starting to look very suspicious.
 To put the nails in the coffin, I decided to check in the registry for any references to this Timerpro to be absolutely sure this was the malware that was ran on the computer.
 We find this key in one of the startup scripts of the user:

 ![Forfiles.exe](regexp5.png)